A b o u t

 BSc in Health Science Studies

 Kiara studied in Quinnipiac University's (QU) School of Health Sciences as a recipient of the Dean's Scholarship.
-During her time at QU, she established the Indigenous Student Union and was recognized as the 2020-2021 Multicultural Student Leader of the Year.
-She graduated Cum Laude with the first university-approved Independent Minor in Indigenous Cultures/Diversity Studies.
+During her time at QU, she established and led the Indigenous Student Union, and she was recognized as the 2020-2021 Multicultural Student Leader of the Year.
+She graduated Cum Laude with the first-ever university-approved Independent Minor in Indigenous Cultures/Diversity Studies.

 2022-2024